slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"Success is peace of mind which is a direct result of self-satisfaction in knowing you did your best to become the best you are capable of becoming."
 -- John Wooden [1910]*

+> *"If you want to be successful, you must respect one rule – never lie to yourself."
+-- Paulo Coelho [1947]*

+> *"If you didn’t get what do you want, it’s a sign that you didn’t really wanted it or you bargained the price."
+-- Robert Kiyosaki [1947]*

 > *"Most overnight successes take at least 5 years.
 Budget your life accordingly." (...)
 "Recipe for success: under-promise and over-deliver." (...)
 "Show up.
 Keep showing up.
-Somebody successful said: 99% of success is just showing up."
+Somebody successful said: 99% of success is just showing up." (...)
+"There is no formula for success, but there are two formulas for failure: not trying and not persisting."
 -- Kevin Kelly [1952]*

 > *"Success is a lousy teacher.
 It seduces smart people into thinking they can’t lose."